CJNE/ha-porscheconnect/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-This custom component for [home assistant][https://home-assistant.io/] will let you connect your Porsche Connect enabled car to Home Assistant.
+This custom component for [home assistant](https://home-assistant.io/) will let you connect your Porsche Connect enabled car to Home Assistant.
+It does not work with Porsche Car Connect.
+Porsche Connect is available for the following Porsche models:

+* Taycan
+* 911 (from 992)
+* Cayenne (from 2017, E3)
+* Panamera (from 2021, G2 PA)

+A Porsche Connect subscription alse needs to be active.

 It is currently in an early stage, more info will be added as the project develops.
 Feature requests and ideas are welcome, use the issue tracker for that, thanks!

 **This component will set up the following platforms.**